Murshid Quli Khan: Foundation of Murshidabad

-Quli Khan felt unsafe in Dhaka, so he moved the diwani office to Mukshudabad.
+Quli Khan felt unsafe in Dhaka, so he moved the diwani office to Murshidabad.
 He said that he relocated the office since Mukshudabad was situated in the central part of Bengal, making it easy to communicate throughout the province.
 As the city was on the banks of the Ganges, European trading companies had also set up their bases there.
 Quli Khan thought that it would be easy for him to keep a vigil over their actions.
 He also relocated the bankers to the new city.
 Azim-us-Shan felt betrayed as this was done without his permission.
 Historian Chowdhury says that Quli Khan was able to do this because he had the "support" of Aurangzeb.
 A year later, in 1703, Aurangzeb transferred us-Shan from Bengal to Bihar and Farrukhsiyar was made the titular subahdar of the province.
 The subah office was then relocated to Mukshudabad.
 The city became a centre for all activities of the region.

 Quli Khan went to Bijapur to meet Aurangzeb, and to give him the revenue which was generated from the province.
 The emperor was happy with his work and gifted him clothes, flags, nagra, and a sword.
 He also gave him the title of Murshid Quli and gave him permission to rename the city Murshidabad (the city of Murshid Quli Khan), which he did when he returned to it.

 When the city was renamed is disputed by historians.
 Sir Jadunath Sarkar says that he was given the title on 23 December 1702, and his return to the city would have taken at least three months; so Mukshudabad was renamed in 1703.
 But according to the newspaper Tarikh-i-Bangla, and Persian historian Riwaz-us-Salatin, the city was renamed in c.
 1704.
 Chowdhury opines that this "might be the correct date" as the representative of the British East Indian Company in Orissa province met Quli Khan in early 1704.
 The fact that the first coins issued in Murshidabad are dated 1704 is strong evidence of the year of the name change.